ZacharyTinker/Riverwood-Governance/Bylaws/2024 Bylaws.md

 ## Article 8 Duties of Church Officers [^8]

 ### Assistant Treasurer
-- The Assistant Treasurer shall issue receipts to donors to the church on or before January 31, for the preceding calendar year.
+The Assistant Treasurer shall issue receipts to donors to the church on or before January 31, for the preceding calendar year.

 ### Head Trustee
-- The Head Trustee shall be authorized to sign checks and/or be issued a credit card with which to charge authorized expenses.
+The Head Trustee shall be authorized to sign checks and/or be issued a credit card with which to charge authorized expenses.

 ## Article 9 - Committees and Organizations [^9]

 ### Elders
 - A minimum of four Elders shall be elected.

-A minimum of two elected annually for a two-year term.
+- A minimum of two elected annually for a two-year term.

 - Members may succeed themselves in office.

 - Elected Elders must have been actively engaged in a church ministry at Riverwood Church for at least one year with proven discipleship skills.

 ### Deacons
 - The Head Deacon will be elected at the Annual Meeting for a two-year term.
 The Head Deacon will serve as chair of the deacons.

 - The Head Deacon shall create a deacon committee with a minimum of four deacons.
 The names of the deacons shall be presented to the Governing Board for confirmation.
 They shall serve under the direction of the Head Deacon.

 - The Deacons will handle the Benevolent Fund to respond to charitable needs as they arise.

 ### Deaconesses
 - The Head Deaconess will be elected at the Annual Meeting for a two-year term.
 The Head Deaconess will serve as chair of the deaconesses.

 - The Head Deaconess shall create a deaconess committee with a minimum of four deaconesses.
 The names of the deaconesses shall be presented to the Governing Board for confirmation.
 They shall serve under the direction of the Head Deaconess.

 ### Trustees
 - The Head Trustee will be elected at the Annual Meeting for a two-year term.
 The Head Trustee will serve as chair of the trustees.

 - The Head Trustee shall create a trustee committee with a minimum of four trustees.
 The names of the trustees shall be presented to the Governing Board for confirmation.
 They shall serve under the direction of the Head Trustee.

 ### Disciplemaking Ministries
 - A major ministry of this church shall be making disciples of Jesus Christ.
 The disciplemaking process includes small groups, evangelism, building up believers, equipping workers, and multiplying leaders, among adults, youth, and children.
 The purpose of disciplemaking ministries is to bring people to a saving knowledge of Christ, teach biblical principles emphasizing missions and the centrality of Christ as Savior, Sanctifier, Healer, and Coming King, and equip people for evangelism and Christian service.

 - The disciplemaking ministries of this Church are led by a Children's Ministry Director, a Youth Ministry Director, and a Small Group Director, each of whom oversees the disciplemaking ministries in their respective areas, with oversight from the Disciplemaking Ministries Director.
 They coordinate with each other as needed or directed, and are amenable to the Lead Pastor.

 ### Finance Committee
-- The Finance Committee will consist of the Treasurer, Assistant Treasurer, Head Trustee and two others from the congregation.
+- The Finance Committee will consist of the following:
+	- Treasurer
+	- Assistant Treasurer
+	- Head Trustee
+	- And two others from the congregation.
 - The Treasurer will serve as the chair of the Finance Committee.
 - The Finance Committee will obtain a review of the financial records of the church annually.

 ### Missions Committee
+- The Missions Committee shall consist of the following:
+	- Senior Pastor
+	- Missions Coordinator
+	- Alliance Women Coordinator
+	- Alliance Men Coordinator
-- The Missions Committee shall consist of the Senior Pastor, Missions Coordinator, Alliance Women Coordinator , Alliance Men Coordinator, and up to four members from the congregation.
-When filled, the Missions Candidate will also be on the committee.
+	- And up to four members from the congregation.

+- When filled, the Missions Candidate will also be on the committee.

 - The Missions Coordinator shall be the chair of this committee.

 - The Missions Coordinator shall be elected at the Annual Meeting for a two-year term.

 ### Salary Committee
-- The Salary Committee will consist of the Treasurer, the Vice Chair of the Governing Board, Head Deacon, and two others from the congregation.
+- The Salary Committee will consist of the following:
+	- Treasurer
+	- The Vice Chair of the Governing Board
+	- Head Deacon
+	- And two others from the congregation.

 - The Treasurer will serve as the chair of the Salary Committee.